brophdawg11/vue-themed-style-loader/README.md

 .theme-blue .heading { color: blue; }
 ```

-And, now that the base styles aren't being included, we no longer need the parent theme class anymore, and can reduce our output themed stylesheets to simply:
+And, if the base styles aren't being included, we don't need the parent theme class anymore, and could ideally reduce our output themed stylesheets to simply:

 ```css
 /* styles.css */